Situation overview

 While each business is different, common characteristics include:

-• A sense that the business is working harder than it should be for the results achieved
+- A sense that the business is working harder than it should be for the results achieved

-• Frustration within the leadership team that plans are not translating into results
+- Leadership frustration that plans are not translating into results

-The risk is not failure, but persistent underperformance becoming normalised.
+It is persistent underperformance becoming normalised.

 Selected Case Studies